dmakvh/eureka/Configuring-Eureka-in-AWS-Cloud.md

 </code>
 </pre>

-And then you specify the following properties in the Eureka Server _(eureka-client.properties_) and all the Eureka clients for them to be able to look up DNS and find the information necessary for communication.
+And then you specify the following properties in the Eureka Server _(eureka-client.properties_) and also in all the Eureka clients for them to be able to look up DNS and find the information necessary for communication.

 <pre>
 <code>